 If you’re researching captive portal solutions, chances are, you are already offering guest WiFi at your retail location.
 Now it’s definitely time to think about setting up a captive portal, as we’ll explain below.

 But a captive portal isn’t just a gateway; it’s also a gatekeeper, blocking devices from accessing your network without the proper credentials.
-Think of your captive portal as a friendly—but muscly—bouncer, letting legitimate customers in while keeping ill-intentioned riffraff out.
+Think of your captive portal as a friendly—but muscly—bouncer, giving legitimate customers access to the network while keeping hackers out.

-From a marketing, security, legal, and technical standpoint, setting up a captive portal for your guest WiFi network is enormously beneficial.
+From a marketing, security, and technical standpoint, setting up a captive portal for your guest WiFi is enormously beneficial — and here's how.

 The Power of Data for Retail